1/ The world is more materially abundant than ever, we’ve eliminated several diseases and lifted millions out of poverty.

 Steering is not automatic, blind or random.
-Rather it is a response to an empathy for whatever the present moment is and whatever future gets unfolded.
+Rather it is a response to empathy for whatever the present moment is and whatever future gets unfolded.

-33/ My suggestion of having empathy with the present moment might sound similar to the common suggestion of living in the present or accepting present moment.
+33/ My suggestion of having empathy with the present moment might sound similar to the common suggestion of living in the present or accepting the present moment.
 However, empathy is different.

 35/ Empathy is recognising that things will never get better because they were never bad.